Probate Registry opening hours are between 9.30am-4.30pm

 An interim death certificate is acceptable.

-If the person died overseas refer to Rule 28.
+If the person died outside Australia refer to rule 356.18(3).
 View here for more information.

-4. 100 Points of identification for self-represented litigants
+1. 100 Points of identification for personal applicants

 You must provide the Probate Registry with verification of your identity.
-This can be completed by an authorised person being one of the following:
+This can be completed by an authorised witness being one of the following:

-Refer to Practice Note 1 of 2022 for the requisite documents and list of acceptable documents for 100 points of ID.
+Refer to rule 351.8 and the Practice Note 4 of 2024 for the requisite documents and a list of acceptable documents for 100 points of ID.

 Ensure that you have the verification of identity accessible and saved on your computer in PDF format can upload it as you complete the CourtSA Grant Application form.

-To submit your application, you will need a credit card to pay the fee.
+To submit your application, you need a credit card to pay the Court fee.

-If you have elected to proceed as a self-represented litigant it is strongly recommended you consider to Practice Note 1 of 2022.
+If you have elected to proceed as a personal applicant it is strongly recommended you consider to Practice Note 4 of 2024.

 You will need to have registered an account in CourtSA.